 EMHA vs FCC: EL MIRADOR HOMEOWNERS ASSOCIATION VIOLATES FEDERAL LAW

-In early November 2019, a homeowner received a certified letter from the EMHA Design Review Committee, signed by Committee Chair Timothy Hinker, and also, for some reason Henry Trost, an appointee to the Committee.
+In early November 2019, Homeowner X received a certified letter from the EMHA Design Review Committee, signed by Committee Chair Timothy Hinker, and also, for some reason Henry Trost, an appointee to the Committee.
 The letter, among other things, demanded that the homeowner remove his broadcast television antenna, in violation of federal regulation 47 C.F.R.
 Section 1.4000 Over-the-Air Reception Devices (OTARD).

 This harassment of the homeowner by EMHA has cost Association members more than $6,000 so far, according to Joaquin Tadeo, and those were ancillary costs.
-The homeowner has not yet filed suit against EMHA for discrimination, selective enforcement, harassment or for their refusal to address, and participation, in the hostile suffered by the homeowner and his family.
+The homeowner has not yet filed suit against EMHA for discrimination, selective enforcement, harassment or for their refusal to address the hostile environment suffered by the homeowner and his family.

 233 AVENIDA MIRADOR BROADCAST ANTENNA THAT EMHA DESIGN REVIEW COMMITTEE ORDERED HOMEOWNER TO REMOVE.
 PHOTOGRAPH TAKEN FROM EMHA COMMON AREA.
 UNLIKE ANTENNAE INSTALLED ON EMHA BOARD AND COMMITTEE MEMBER HOMES, THIS ANTENNA IS NOT VIEWABLE FROM THE STREET.

-The homeowner filed a petition for declaratory relief with the FCC against the EMHA Design Review Committee's unlawful demand.
+Homeowner X filed a petition for declaratory relief with the FCC against the EMHA Design Review Committee's unlawful demand.
 The petition identified a number of other residences within the subdivision having much larger, dish style antennae that are viewable from the street.
 Further, many of the antennae were installed on EMHA Boar of Director's homes.
-It was apparent to the homeowner that no one else within the subdivision had been told by the EMHA Design Review Committee to remove their antenna, and that the demand was discriminatory, harassing and a blatant example of selective enforcement by the Committee.
+It was apparent to Homeowner X that no one else within the subdivision had been told by the EMHA Design Review Committee to remove their antenna, and that the demand was discriminatory, harassing and a blatant example of selective enforcement by the Committee.